drekka/Machinus/README.md

 try await machine.reset { ... }
 ```

 > *`reset()` is the only way to exit a final state.
-Although that's generally not something that you would want to do and suggests that your final state is not really final.*
+Although that's generally not something that you would want to do and suggests that your final state is not really a final.*